-From the Talcott Lake Dam to the Iowa line, the river drops 135 feet, an average of 1.98 feet per mile.
+Hazards include dams; be aware of portage locations.
+Watch for snags (fallen trees) in the river that may tip an unwary paddler.
+The river also has several Class I rapids.
+From the Talcot Lake Dam to the Iowa line, the river drops 135 feet, an average of 1.98 feet per mile.
 The watershed covers 1220 square miles.
-There are few rapids, none more difficult than Class I.

 Fish and wildlife